Table of Contents

 The dried pulp of the unripe fruit is given along with other ingredients for dysentery, piles, dyspepsia, jaundice, scrofula, indigestion and chronic fever.
 Studies done on unripe fruits confirm the antiviral activity against Ranikhet disease virus and intestinal parasites, viz.
 Ascaris lumbri coides, Entamoeba histolytica and Giardia spp.
 The ripe fruit is a laxative and prevents the growth of piles.

 Mocharasa is Niryasa of Shalmali (Salmalia malabarica).
 Mocharasa comes out from the Shalmali tree.
-It is Madhur Vipaki, Sheet, Picchila, Snigdha, Guru, Brumhana and rasayana.
+It is Madhur Vipaki, Sheet, Picchila, Snigdha, Guru, Brumhana and Rasayana.
 It is vata-kapha shamana.
-Kashaya rasa inhibits pitta dosha, Snigdha Guna of it helps to reduce Ruksha Guna of Vata.
-It improves quality as well as quantity of Shleshak Kapha.
+Kashaya rasa inhibits Pitta dosha, Snigdha Guna of it helps to reduce Ruksha Guna of Vata.
+It improves the quality as well as quantity of Shleshak Kapha.